 It includes free improvements to help you reduce your energy bills and make your home more energy efficient.
-Depending on what's needed in your home, you could receive compact fluorescent bulbs, a replacement refrigerator or furnace, added wall and attic insulation, caulking to reduce air leaks and other energy efficiency measures.
+Depending on what's needed in your home, you could receive LED bulbs, a replacement refrigerator or furnace, added wall and attic insulation, caulking to reduce air leaks and other energy efficiency measures.

 Your household income must be at or below 200 percent of the federal poverty guidelines, with a three-month 'look back' for those who are recently unemployed.

 You automatically qualify if you receive cash assistance through the State of Michigan Family Independence Program (FIP) or Supplemental Security Income (SSI).

 If you are a client at one of the below organizations, you may be eligible for an HBPW energy saving tote complete with two LED light bulbs, two LED nightlights, one LED indoor/outdoor flood light, and a smart surge protector.

 345 W 14th St., Holland, MI 49423 – (616)392-2368

 104 Clover St., Holland, MI 49423 – (616)392-4461